RADICCHIO sometimes known as ITALIAN CHICORY

-Easily grown from seed and planted out in summer it is ready to harvest in early winter.
+IT IS EASILY GROWN FROM SEED and planted out in late summer and ready to harvest in early winter.
 The colder weather initiates the reddening and heading of the heart – the part you eat.